nodejs/loaders/README.md

 - [ ] Move loaders off thread

-- [ ] Get a `load` return value of `format: 'commonjs'` to work, or at least error informatively.
-See https://github.com/nodejs/node/issues/34753#issuecomment-735921348.
+- [ ] Support loading source when the return value of `load` has `format: 'commonjs'`.
+See https://github.com/nodejs/node/issues/34753#issuecomment-735921348 and https://github.com/nodejs/loaders-test/blob/835506a638c6002c1b2d42ab7137db3e7eda53fa/coffeescript-loader/loader.js#L45-L50.

+- [ ] First-class support for [import maps](https://github.com/WICG/import-maps) that doesn’t require a custom loader.

 After this, we should get user feedback regarding the developer experience; for example, is too much boilerplate required?
 Should we have a separate `transform` hook?
 And so on.
-We should also investigate and potentially implement the [technical improvements](doc/use-cases.md#improvements) on our to-do list, such as the loaders-application communication channel and moving loaders into a thread.
+We should also investigate and potentially implement the [technical improvements](doc/use-cases.md#improvements) on our to-do list.